GRADUATE STUDENT RESOURCES

 Readmission After Suspension

-Students who have been academically suspended must complete the readmission after suspension in order to remove the suspension and resume their program of study.
+Students who have been academically suspended must complete the readmission after suspension form and complete all parts in order to remove the suspension and resume their program of study.
 If you are on suspension for more than three consecutive terms, you must also complete the reentry application.
 Students will attach a detailed narrative explaining their suspension and how they intend to improve their academic performance.
 Students will be required to obtain letters of support from their faculty advisor and their home department chair to support their application for readmission after suspension.

 Repeat to Replace

 Under the conditions outlined below, graduate-level students who have retaken courses and earned a higher grade may request to have the first grade excluded from their institutional GPA.
 If the request is approved, the Office of the Registrar will make appropriate notations next to the original course on the student’s official transcript.
 Grades for all attempts at the course will appear on the student’s official transcript regardless of whether or not the grade has been excluded from the student’s GPA.
 A copy of the request and approval will become part of the student’s permanent record file.
 The attempt to repeat must be within the prescribed time limit for which courses count toward the degree.
 Students who have repeated courses prior to the course expiration timeframe will not be allowed to delete earlier attempts from their GPA calculation.
 Repeat to replace requires approval from the student’s graduate program and the Office of the Registrar.
-Academic programs may prohibit students from using the repeat to replace policy.
+Academic programs may prohibit students from using the repeat to replace policy. *Note: this repeat to replace online form is for College of Education & Human Development graduate students only.*

-Satisfactory Improvement Plan
+Satisfactory Academic Plan (SAP)

 Academic Honesty

-Georgia State University’s policy on academic honesty states that “…students be honest and that they submit for credit only the products of their own efforts.”
+Georgia State University’s policy on academic honesty states that “students be honest and that they submit for credit only the products of their own efforts.”
 Here are resources to help you adhere to this policy.
 In addition, the Georgia State University policy on academic honesty provides definitions, examples, and procedures for resolving matters of academic honesty.

 Degree Works